 Cut Down on Dishwasher Cycles

-The plant enzymes in our Dishwasher Detergent Packs break down food remnants – from pan sauce to mashed potatoes.
+The plant enzymes in our Natural Dishwasher Detergent Packs break down food remnants – from pan sauce to mashed potatoes.
 All you need to do is rinse dishes and focus on what really matters: dessert.

-To fit everything into a single dishwasher cycle, one of my favorite dishwasher hacks is using non-standard plates for dessert.
+To fit everything into a single dishwasher cycle, one of our favorite dishwasher hacks is using non-standard plates for dessert.
 The bottom of your dishwasher will be full from the main course, so choose small bowls or cups that can fit on top.

 Take it one step further and use compostable paper plates.
 Honestly, no one will care (and it'll make clean-up a cinch).